ntnhut/LeetSolve/docs/source/Array/01_ARR_448_Find_All_Numbers_Disappeared_in_an_Array.md

 ### Follow up
-Could you do it without extra space and in `O(n)` runtime?
+Could you do it without extra space and in $O(n)$ runtime?
 You may assume the returned list does not count as extra space.

 ## Solution 1: Marking the appearances